Congratulations! You want to take students abroad. We are happy to help you with the process.

 - Notify faculty/resident director of the situation ASAP

-- Notify your family of the situation and that you OK.
+- Notify your family of the situation and that you are OK.

 - Pay for medical expenses out of pocket ($100 deductible, then 80% is covered by insurance).
 Most foreign medical facilities will not directly bill the insurance company.